bitrise-io/devcenter/_articles/en/reviews/creating-add-ons.md

 You can test each of these functions separately by adding the applicable command to the `bitrise-addon-test` root command.

-For detailed information on all the available commands and flags for `bitrise-addon-test`, please run `bitrise-addon-test --help`.
+For detailed information on all the available commands and flags for `bitrise-addon-test`, run `bitrise-addon-test --help`.

+## Documenting add-ons